Aditya3431/capstone_proj/README.md

-# capstone_proj
+# YT-Capstone-Project
-this is end  to end project for text recognition
+This is an end to end mlops capstone project for educational purpose.